pranav9708/Authentication_System/readme.md

 - **mailer**: Contains functions for sending emails.
 - **assets**: Contains CSS and other static assets.

+# Authentication System

+## Folder Structure

+The project has a scalable folder structure with separate folders for models, controllers, and routes.
+The main folders are as follows:

+- **models**: Contains database schema definitions.
+- **controllers**: Handles the application's logic.
+- **routes**: Defines the application's routes.
+- **views**: Contains EJS templates for rendering pages.
+- **config**: Contains application configuration files.
+- **mailer**: Contains functions for sending emails.
+- **assets**: Contains CSS and other static assets.

 ## Usage

 ### Sign Up